eisukeesaki/ft_todolist/README.md

             OK: create database todos
             OK: creata table users

-tasks-all
-    create routes
-        todos
-            helper middleware
-                get all owned by owner_id
-            return all
-            update by owner_id
+tasks-low-priority
+    make use of Express.Routes.route() to clean up route definitions make use of arrays and loops in routing code automate database migration

 ```

 ## issues

-How to build software.

-1. identify the problem(main issue) that you are trying to solve
+- identify the main issue that you are trying to solve
-2. identiy the sub-issues that makes up the problem
+- define minimum viable solution
-3. repeat the previous step until you know the exact solution for the particular issue
+- recursively break down the main issue into smaller, more specific sub-issues until you know the exact code-level solution for a particular issue
-4. code
+- code
+  - code a little, test a little, repeat
+      - sizeof "little" will incrementally become larger as your skill develops
+- reassess issues
+- repeat

 ```

 issues-specific
+    when POSTing form data to /sessions, req.body is undefined does not happen with urlencoded or json data cannot reference form data in request
     implement session management
         ?express-session
         store session data in server memory to get started